rapyuta-robotics/rclUE/docs/source/examples/service_client_example.rst

 .. image:: ../images/service_client_res.png

-Callback function is bound to a custom event, indicated by the red node in the left.
+Callback function is bound to a custom event, indicated by the red node on the left.
 This callback function is called when the node receives a response.